williaz/TechRefresher/Core_Spring.md

   - 3 setup:
     - LocalEntityManagerFactoryBean: only for standalone or integ test; no globale transaction
     - LocalContainerEntityManagerFactoryBean:  full JPA capabilities
+      -  It supports links to an existing JDBC DataSource, supports both local and global transactions
     - Obtain an EntityManagerFactory using JNDI: JEE server
 - 4. Define a DataSource bean.
 - 5. Define a TransactionManager bean: JpaTransactionManager
 - 6. Implement repositories.

+- Spring can understand @PersistenceUnit EntityManagerFactory and @PersistenceContext EntityManager both at field and method level if a PersistenceAnnotationBeanPostProcessor is enabled

+- Dealing with multiple persistence units
+  - For applications that rely on multiple persistence units locations, stored in various JARS in the classpath, for example, Spring offers the **PersistenceUnitManager** to act as a central repository and to avoid the persistence units discovery process, which can be expensive.
+The default implementation allows multiple locations to be specified that are parsed and later retrieved through the persistence unit name.

+- Although EntityManagerFactory instances are thread-safe, EntityManager instances are not.

 - Boot provides
   - dependencies